 Bullying happens when there is an imbalance of power.
-When someone purposely and repeatedly says or does hurtful things to someone else.
-Bullying can occur one on one or in a group(s) of people.
+When someone purposely and repeatedly says, or does hurtful things to someone else.
+It can occur one on one or in a group(s) of people.
 There are many different form of bullying:

 (using your body or objects to cause harm).
 Includes hitting, punching, kicking, spitting or breaking someone else’s belongings.